Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/content/images.md

 ## Responsive images

-Images in Boosted are made responsive with `.img-fluid`.
+Images in OUDS Web are made responsive with `.img-fluid`.
 This applies `max-width: 100%;` and `height: auto;` to the image so that it scales with the parent width.

 {{< example >}}
 {{< placeholder width="100%" height="250" class="bd-placeholder-img-lg img-fluid" text="Responsive image" color="#999" >}}